bellotapps/outbox-debezium/README.md

 #### Maven central

 The artifacts will be available in maven central once the first release is performed.
+In the meantime, you can build the artifacts from source.

 #### Build from source